 The Institute runs a number of workshops and conferences each year, which are open to anyone to attend.
 It also funds focused research activities, for example small groups to work on adventurous and ambitious projects.
 Forthcoming opportunities of this kind are advertised on our events page .

 Furthermore, the Institute provides support for a range of mathematical meetings run in the UK; for recent examples, see our events page.

 To discuss any of the opportunities outlined above, please contact the Chair of the Heilbronn Institute, email@example.com.

-The Heilbronn Institute for Mathematical Research offers a number of grants of up to £7.5K to fund focused research groups to work on adventurous and challenging mathematical problems, or to discuss important new developments in mathematics.
-The deadline for applications is now closed.
-Thank you to everyone who applied.
+The Heilbronn Institute for Mathematical Research is offering a number of grants of up to £7.5K to fund focused research groups to work on adventurous and challenging mathematical problems, or to discuss important new developments in mathematics.

 These grants will support travel and local expenses for groups to come together to focus intensively on a problem or to discuss a significant new development in mathematics.
 We expect these groups to be normally 8 or fewer people.
 Groups are encouraged to include international participants but should also involve a substantial UK-based component.